AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/Criteo.md

 ### Use case 1 : Get traffic

 Showcase your business with relevant product offers and flexible creatives.
 With intelligent product recommendations, your ads will automatically feature the products most likely to trigger visits and engagement.
-Flexible targeting allows you to build audiences from Criteo's commerce data set or from your own prospect lists and Adobe CDP segments
+Flexible targeting allows you to build audiences from Criteo's commerce data set or from your own prospect lists and Adobe CDP segments.

 ### Use case 2 : Increase website conversions

 When visitors leave your website, remind them what they're missing with retargeting ads that increase conversions by showing special deals and hyper-relevant offers, wherever they go next.
 Connect your Adobe CDP segment to re-engage existing customers or target consumers similar to your most loyal shoppers.

 ## Connect to Criteo

+To connect to this destination, follow the steps described in the [destination configuration tutorial](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html?lang=en).

 ### Authenticate to Criteo